danpet-dev/starbridge-platform/neural_nexus_deployment/README.md

 # � Neural Nexus - AI Fleet Command

-This directory contains the Kubernetes manifests and configuration for deploying **Neural Nexus** (Ollama) AI models as part of Admiral E.C.
-Copilot's Genesis Architecture v2.0.0.
+This directory contains the Kubernetes manifests and configuration for deploying **Neural Nexus** (Ollama) AI models as part of Genesis Architecture v2.0.0.

 ## 🎯 Fleet AI Capabilities